rubocop/rails-style-guide/README.md

     has_and_belongs_to_many :users
   end

-  # prefered way - using has_many :through
+  # preferred way - using has_many :through
   class User < ActiveRecord::Base
     has_many :memberships
     has_many :groups, through: :memberships